planety/prologue/docs/deployment.md

 CMD ["nginx", "-g", "daemon off;"]
 ```

-Thanks to the container only needing to start nginx, we can use `CMD ["nginx", "-g", "daemon off;"]` instead of a bashscript with openrc to start nginx.
+Since the container only contains nginx, we can use `CMD ["nginx", "-g", "daemon off;"]` instead of a bash script to start it.

+Put the dockerfile in `./buildFiles/nginx`

 We could have used the [official nginx alpine image](https://hub.docker.com/_/nginx/) instead of vanilla alpine, but decided against it.
 Main reason being that the image appears to be binary-incompatible with the nginx-mods that can be installed via `apk`.
 Other than that, the official nginx image can be used just as well.

 ### Write your prologue dockerfile
-An example for a dockerfile of a alpine image with your prologue webserver:
+An example for a dockerfile of an alpine image with our prologue application:
 ```txt
 FROM alpine